v6d-io/v6d/docs/notes/divein.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Using vineyard as the common data orchestration engine through the end-to-end big data processing, users can hold lareg-scale distributed data as variables of vineyard objects in python.
+Using vineyard as the common data orchestration engine through the end-to-end big data processing, users can hold large-scale distributed data as variables of vineyard objects in python.
 Thus, as long as the computation modules involved provides python API, users can write down the entire processing pipeline in a python notebook.
-By running the python script, users can manage trillions of data and different computation systems in the backgound distributedly across the cluster.
+By running the python script, users can manage trillions of data and different computation systems in the background distributedly across the cluster.

 NOT for mutable objects